kreuzwerker/did-you-hear-publisher/README.md

 ```

 Once deployed, you can find the URL of the UI in the outputs of the CDK command.

+### Security

+The last step is to create a user in the Cognito pool.
+You can do that in the AWS console.

 ## Development